YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Access from C
 ~~~~~~~~~~~~~

 YottaDB comes with a `C API <../MultiLangProgGuide/cprogram.html>`_ and all you need to use it is the :code:`gcc` compiler, which is included in the virtual machine.
-Download the `sayhelloC.c <./sayhelloC.c>`_ program into the yottadbuser directory, compile it and run it.
+Download the `sayhelloC.c <./sayhelloC.c>`_ program into the :code:`yottadbuser` directory, compile it and run it.
 Notice that it has set a node in the database (the MUPIP EXTRACT command prints database contents):

 .. code-block:: bash